shabaz123/waveminer/README.md

 Installing the Code
 -------------------

 The **waveminer** software contains lots of utilities/applications.

-Type the following on the Pi in a command prompt to install it:
+Once you have completed the **Pi Pre-Requisites** steps above, type the following on the Pi in a command prompt to install the waveminer software:

     mkdir -p ~/development
     cd ~/development